Stedi-Demos/bootstrap-archived/README.md

     },
     "usageIndicatorCode": {
       "$comment": "Optional.
-Only sends transaction sets with the specified usage indicator to the destination.", "enum": ["P", "T", "I"]
+Only sends transaction sets with the specified usage indicator to the destination.", "type": "string",
+      "enum": ["P", "T", "I"]
+    },
+    "release": {
+      "$comment": "Optional.
+Only sends transaction sets with the specified release to the destination.", "type": "string",
+      "minLength": 6,
+      "maxLength": 12
     },
     "destination": {
       "oneOf": [